This blog may contain affiliate links. Read our disclosure policy for more info.

 - There’s no real nightlife here.
 It’s a tranquil area and ideal for couples

-- The bridge too get to Kelowna city can be busy during peak months, expect traffic
+- The bridge to get to Kelowna City can be busy during peak months, expect traffic

 Where to Stay in West Kelowna

-This 3-bedroom villa, just 7 km from downtown Kelowna, has a private pool and spectacular lake views.
-There’s a large garden as well as a terrace to enjoy the views (perhaps with a glass of wine from one of the wineries nearby).
+This 3-bedroom villa 17 km (11 miles) from downtown Kelowna, has spectacular lake views.
+There’s a large living room with a fireplace for socializing as well as a terrace to enjoy the views (perhaps with a glass of wine from one of the wineries nearby).
+It will really feel like a home away from home!

 I usually wouldn’t include somewhere so splurge-worthy, but this one is different.
 It’s enough to make your friends back home green-with-envy.
 Plus, if you split the cost between 6 people, it’s pretty affordable for what you’re getting.

-To rent the entire villa, which sleeps up to 6 adults, ranges around $1000 CAD per night.
-Tis is more of an “experience” rather than just a place to stay in Kelowna.
+To rent the entire villa, which sleeps up to 6 adults, ranges around $420 CAD per night.
+This is more of an “experience” rather than just a place to stay in Kelowna.

 $$ – The Cove Lakeside Resort